MileHacker Logo

 Dining & Tipping

-• Lunch is the main meal of the day.
+• Lunch is the most important meal.

 • Tipping practices are customary; check guidelines.